-For our entire existence, Riverside has enjoyed a special relationship with our neighbors in Fort Collins, Colorado State University.
-Long considered an academic leader in water resources engineering, Colorado State has steadfastly been an avid supporter and consistent partner to Riverside.
-Two of our directors, Larry Brazil and Tim Martin, received their doctorate and master’s degrees, respectively, from CSU, and many of our Fort Collins-headquartered team hold CSU degrees.
-CSU, especially the College of Engineering, and Riverside share a goal of observing and advancing our community and the world around us, and we’ve lived those goals through our partnership on a number of projects, ranging from research and development to alumni collaborations.
-In 2016, we partnered with CSU for the Global Water and Climate Initiative, an event that brought together 36 leaders from the global community of water and climate scientists and administrators, many of whom are CSU College of Engineering alumni, to identify challenges and address specific questions related to research, education, and the future of water management worldwide.
+Since Riverside started doing business, we have enjoyed a special relationship with Colorado State University (CSU), our neighbor in Fort Collins.
+Long considered an academic leader in water resources engineering, CSU has steadfastly been an avid supporter and consistent partner to Riverside.
+Two of our board members received their doctorate and master’s degrees from CSU and many of our Fort Collins-headquartered team also hold CSU degrees.
+Colorado State University and Riverside share a goal of observing and advancing our community and the world around us and we’ve lived that goal through our partnership on a number of projects, ranging from research and development to alumni collaborations.
+Riverside is currently working with the CSU water center to utilize the eRams platform to present flood inundation maps for our RiverTrak product.

 Global Environment and Natural Resources Institute (GENRI)